efredine/binary-tree/README.md

 ## Additional Methods

-Additional methods include:

-- balance: manual balancing with an implementation of [Day-Stout-Warren](https://en.wikipedia.org/wiki/Day%E2%80%93Stout%E2%80%93Warren_algorithm)
+- `balance`: manual balancing with an implementation of [Day-Stout-Warren](https://en.wikipedia.org/wiki/Day%E2%80%93Stout%E2%80%93Warren_algorithm)
+- `depth`: the depth of the tree
-- print: print the tree in a human-readable format
+- `print`: print the tree in a human-readable format
-- shape: length, depth and whether it is route balanced
+- `shape`: length, depth and whether it is route balanced
+- `visit_in_order`: visit the tree in order
+- `visit_in_reverse_order`: visit the tree in reverse order